microsoft/vscode-docs/docs/python/debugging.md

 1. Switch to the Run view, select the appropriate configuration from the debugger drop-down list, and start the debugger.

-1. The debugger should stop on the `breakpoint()` call, from which point you can use the debugger normally.
-You can, of course, set other breakpoints in the script code using the UI instead of using `breakpoint()`.
+1. The debugger should stop on the `debugpy.breakpoint()` call, from which point you can use the debugger normally.
+You can, of course, set other breakpoints in the script code using the UI instead of using `debugpy.breakpoint()`.

 ### Remote script debugging with SSH